Inbound vs. Outbound in 2025?

 Which strategy drives better revenue, inbound or outbound marketing?

-Inbound marketing attracts prospects through valuable content and SEO, while outbound marketing proactively reaches prospects through direct outreach.
+Inbound marketing attracts prospects through valuable content and SEO.
+Outbound marketing proactively reaches prospects through direct outreach, going to them rather than waiting.
 Most effective B2B companies use both strategies based on deal size, sales cycle, and growth stage rather than choosing one exclusively.

 Why the Inbound vs Outbound Debate Misses the Point